HOW TO APPLY WALL DECALS

 I received the decal, however the sides of the decal got wrinkled (squeezed).
 Why is this so and what should I do?

-Rarely, but such this happens.
+Rarely, but in case this happens.
 You should be aware that the decal goes through 2 customs.
 Sometimes customs staff take out the decal and when they put it back in tube some parts get wrinkled, squeezed.
 Damaged parts, as far as they are not cut, are O.K.
 Ones you apply to the surface with rubbing them – wrinkles will go away.
 For heavy squeezed parts – what you can do is you need to put the decal under something heave for few hours.